pottereric/pottereric.github.com/_posts/2018-12-18-The-code-changes-in-Roslyn-between-7-and-8_.markdown

 - NDepend
 ---

+For the second year in a row, Matt Groves is coordinating the [C# Advent Calendar](https://crosscuttingconcerns.com/The-Second-Annual-C-Advent).
+It is a fantastic collection of posts on a wide variety of C# topics.
+I strongly encourage you to check out the other posts in series.
+For my entry, I wanted to take a look at the C# codebase behind the C# compiler.

 I've been fascinated with the Roslyn codebase ever since it was announced.
 With C# 8 now released in a preview state, I was curious to know how much C# code it took to update the compiler from C# 7.0 to 8.0.

 I cloned the Roslyn repository to my local machine.
 Then I used NDepend to compare the current state of the master branch (as of 12/17/18) to the branch named 'dev15.0.x'.
 This is the branch that shipped with Visual Studio 15.0, better known as Visual Studio 2017.
 This should be the first released version of C# 7.0.
 It will be the baseline for my comparison.
 For this exercise, I wanted to focus on the compiler itself, so I only looked at three projects: